tsviz/share-my-recipe/README.md

 - Ingredient glossary and term expansion
 - Dietary preference recognition (vegetarian, kosher, gluten-free, etc.)

+## 🌟 Community-Driven Portal

+Share My Recipe is more than just a recipe app—it's a community-driven platform where users can share their culinary creations, discover new recipes, and connect with fellow food enthusiasts.
+Whether you're a seasoned chef or a home cook, this portal is designed to inspire and bring people together through the love of food.

+- **Collaborative Recipe Sharing**: Share your favorite recipes with the community.
+- **Discover Hidden Gems**: Explore unique recipes from users around the world.
+- **Engage with Others**: Comment on and favorite recipes to show appreciation.

 ## 🛠️ Technology Stack

 - **Backend**: Node.js with TypeScript